mser521/fall2025/content/activities/github.md

 If you don’t already have a GitHub account, register for one: <a href="https://github.com/" target="_blank">https://github.com/join</a>.
 Some notes:

 1. Please have your password close at hand.
 Particularly if you are using the computer lab computers, you will keep being prompted for your password.
-2. Mac users may also need to create a **"Personal Access Token"**.
-The process is described <a href="https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token" target="_blank">here</a>.

 ## 3. Install Git <span id="part3"></span>
 In order to interact with GitHub, you need to install git.
 Before you install it, check and make sure it’s not already installed by:

 1. Windows: search for the software program "GitBash."
-If you find it, git is already installed.
+    * If you find it, git is already installed
+    * If you don't, please download and install it using this link: <a href="https://git-scm.com/downloads/win" target="_blank">https://git-scm.com/downloads/win</a>.
 2. Mac:
-    1. Opening your Terminal and type the word `git` at the command prompt.
+    * Opening your Terminal and type the word `git` at the command prompt.
+    * If you don't get an error message, it's already installed.
+Move onto the next step.
-    2. If you get a message that says "not recognized" or something along those lines, then you need to install it.
+    * If you get a message that says "not recognized" or something along those lines, then you need to install it by following these instructions: <a href="https://git-scm.com/downloads/mac" target="_blank">https://git-scm.com/downloads/mac</a>.
+You may need to install XCode by typing the following in your Terminal:

-If you need to install it, follow these instructions:   <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">https://git-scm.com/book/en/v2/Getting-Started-Installing-Git</a>.
+        ```bash
+        xcode-select --install
+        ```

 ## 4. Configure the Git / Visual Studio Code Plugin <span id="part4"></span>